 Thursday, February 7, 10am-11am PST/11am-noon MST

 Wetlands are a critical component of ecosystems as they support a variety of species at risk, hold and filter water, recharge groundwater, and store carbon.
 In the Kootenays, many wetlands have been lost due to dam impoundment and land development.
-Neil Fletcher from the BC Wildlife Federation shared his wealth of wetland experience and knowledge, having delivered over 100 workshops, many involving hands-on restoration.
+In collaboration with the Kootenay Conservation Program, Neil Fletcher from the BC Wildlife Federation shared his wealth of wetland experience and knowledge, having delivered over 100 workshops, many involving hands-on restoration.
 This webinar explored the results from a BCWF led monitoring study of past restoration projects, recent BCWF led restoration projects in the Kootenays, and ways to get involved in conservation.

 Neil Fletcher has a broad range of resource management experience, previously working for a watershed authority in Ontario, the Canadian Forest Service and BC Hydro.
 He is the Chair of Wetlands Stewardship Partner-ship of BC, a multi-agency partnership that focuses on provincial priorities and that is currently working on standardizing a Provincial wetland inventory.

 Neil also participates in a number of other steering and technical advisory committees supporting initiatives such as the Okanagan Wetlands Strategy, Aquatic Invasive Species of BC, and the National Wetlands Round Table.
 In 2016, he was named “Canadian Outdoorsman of the Year” by the Canadian Wildlife Federation, in part for the conservation and stewardship work he has accomplished in the Columbia Basin.